 By joining YOPPSA, I received information, support and the self confidence to manage my life.
 The support group has also provided friendship and encouraged me to use my strengths to manage my condition.

-Knowing there are people I can turn to with issues such as depression (up to 30% with PWP may also have depression), exercise and knowledge about my issues is crucial.
+Knowing there are people I can turn to with issues such as depression (up to 30% with people with Parkinson's may also have depression), exercise and knowledge about my issues is crucial.
 I can’t stress how important the support group has been to me as well as my husband.

 I hope this article will encourage people with Parkinson’s to contact their Parkinson’s Association and join a support group – it’s the best thing I’ve done to help me on my walk through life with PD.